-- Inquiring of management and, where appropriate, those charged with governance, as to whether the College Group is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence, if any, with relevant licensing or regulatory authorities; - Communicating identified laws and regulations to the engagement team and remaining alert to any indications of non-compliance throughout our audit; and - Considering the risk of acts by the College Group which were contrary to applicable laws and regulations, including fraud.
+- Inquiring of management and, where appropriate, those charged with governance, as to whether the charity is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence, if any, with relevant licensing or regulatory authorities. - Communicating identified laws and regulations to the engagement team and remaining alert to any indications of non-compliance throughout our audit; and - Considering the risk of acts by the charity which were contrary to applicable laws and regulations, including fraud.

-We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as pensions legislation and the OfS Accounts Direction
+We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as tax and the Charities Act 2011.

-In addition, we evaluated the Board of Governors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to defined benefit pension obligations, revenue recognition (which we pinpointed to the cut-off assertion, and significant one-off or unusual transactions].
+In addition, we evaluated the trustees' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to revenue recognition (which we pinpointed to the cut-off assertion) and significant one-off or unusual transactions.